AugustArnstad/BayesianVariableImportance/README.md

 A case study, following the vignette of the `rptR` package, which has been described, reported and discussed in my master thesis, can be found in the file Stoffel_comparison.Rmd

 ## Real data analysis
 A study on the heritability of phenotypic traits in house sparrows is conducted in the file Animal_model.Rmd.
-The data is not licensed by me to put on Github, but it has been descirbed in the masters thesis, with references to more information.
+The data is not licensed by me to put on Github, but it has been described in the master's thesis, with references to more information.

 ## Documentation
 Further documentation and function references can be found within the package.
 Use the standard R help and documentation commands to access detailed information about each function.